Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-In order to directly identify taste-based mechanisms, I inserted a donation game at the end of the survey tool.
-Before they finish the survey, each investor will be informed that they will receive an unexpected \$15 Amazon Gift Card to thank them for participating in this research project.\footnote{I do not want to pollute the incentive structure designed for this experiment.
-Therefore, the compensation with the \$15 Amazon Gift Card is mentioned only at the very end of the survey tool and is not mentioned in either the consent form or the recruitment email.} However, they can also decide whether they want to donate a proportion of the provided \$15 to certain types of startup teams (i.e., if they donate \$3, they will receive a \$12 Amazon Gift Card).
-I will use the donated money to purchase a small gift for the corresponding type of startup founders in our collaborative incubators to bring them anonymous support and encouragement.\footnote{The reason why I provide a small gift rather than cash to founders is that a small gift is usually more associated with warm encouragement.
-Giving a small amount of cash can be insulting to someone.} Each investor will see the following donation question:
+Experiment A also inserts a donation section at the end of the survey tool to investigate whether investors treat minority groups and majority groups differently when providing non-investment support.
+Investors are informed that they will receive an \textit{unexpected} \$15 Amazon Gift Card to thank them for participating in this experiment.\footnote{To avoid polluting the incentive structure in Experiment A, the compensation with the \$15 Amazon Gift Card is mentioned only at the very end of the survey tool rather than in the consent form.} However, they can decide whether to donate a portion of the provided \$15 to randomly displayed startup founders.
+For instance, if the investor donates \$3, she/he will receive a \$12 Amazon Gift Card.
+The researcher will use the donated money to purchase a small gift for the corresponding type of startup founders in our collaborative incubators and give them anonymous encouragement from investors during the pandemic recession.\footnote{I provide a small gift rather than cash to founders because a small gift is usually more associated with warm encouragement, while giving a small amount of cash can sometimes be considered insulting.}

-“Thank you for completing the questionnaire.
-We will provide you with a \$15 Amazon Gift Card within 2 days.
-However, you can also choose to donate a portion of this \$15 to our Women’s Startup Club to show your encouragement and support.
-(Your donation decision is completely anonymous and will not be disclosed to anyone.
-We will use your donated money to purchase a small gift for one of our female startup founders.)
-Please choose how much you want to donate.\\ (For example, if you donate \$5 to the club, we will send you a \$10 Amazon Gift Card within 2 days and use the donated \$5 to purchase a small gift for a female startup founder in our incubators to give them your anonymous encouragement.)”